DevExpress/devextreme-documentation/api-reference/_hidden/dxDataGridColumn/groupCellTemplate.md

 The current group cell's properties.

 ##### field(cellInfo.column): dxDataGridColumn
-The settings of the column the cell belongs to.
+The settings of the column to which the cell belongs.

 ##### field(cellInfo.columnIndex): Number
 The index of the column the cell belongs to.